-So far more than 70 of our churches have registered for the Eco Church programme; eight have achieved bronze awards and five have achieved silver awards.
-Around 10% of our churches have had energy audits and many are making efficiency improvements as a result.
-And the number of parishes using the renewable tariff in Parish Buying’s Green Energy Basket has more than doubled, and many churches are also using other renewable electricity tariffs.
-We’ve even ensured that all of our Bishops are driving electric or hybrid vehicles.
+So far more than 80 of our churches have registered for the Eco Church programme; eight have achieved bronze awards and five have achieved silver awards.
+Around 12% of our churches have had energy audits and many are making efficiency improvements as a result.
+And the number of parishes using renewable tariffs has more than doubled.
+We’ve also ensured that all of our Bishops are driving electric or hybrid vehicles.

 In January 2020 the Diocese launched a major new climate change task group under the leadership of Bishop Olivia.
 The task force, which first met in Autumn 2019, includes specialists on climate change as well as key stakeholders from across the Diocese.
 The group has embarked on an intensive programme of work that will help us arrive at what we can all do at a national, diocesan, parish and individual level to address the climate emergency and arrive at our goal of reaching net zero (see next section).

-In addition to the 2020-2024 net zero actions, there are ten areas of activity that the task group is currently focussed on for the year ahead.
+In addition to the 2020-2024 net zero actions, there are ten areas of activity that the task group is currently focussed on.

 - Uphold all that we do in prayer and to promote prayer throughout the Diocese

-- Establish an online EcoHub and partner with the ‘Spire’ group
+- Establish an online EcoHub and pilot the ‘InSpire’ programme

 These will help individuals and parishes to explore the science of climate change, theological responses, and pathways to action